 Bio

 Sasha has also been a DJ, punk guitarist, barista, zine monger, music programmer, shop girl, museum guard, radio host, and "female sound guy."
-At earning an hourly wage, she was happiest with her big ring of keys and after-hours access as an audiovisual technician at the Art Institute of Chicago.
+At earning an hourly wage, she was happiest lurking in the projection booths and catwalks of the Art Institute of Chicago as an audiovisual technician.
 She currently lives in Maine.

 Photo by Peter Habib